 The MILD procedure has been performed on thousands of people.
-Unfortunately, this innovative new technology only can be used by specially trained physicians.
-Fortunately, the back surgeons at the Southeastern Spine Institute (SSI) have that training and can perform the MILD procedure.
+While this innovative new technology only can be used by specially trained physicians, the back surgeons at the Southeastern Spine Institute (SSI) have that training and can perform the MILD procedure.

 Unlike some treatments that only may mask your symptoms temporarily, the MILD procedure safely and effectively addresses the underlying cause of LSS.
 That means that this technique can eliminate the physical effects of LSS.

 Compared to more invasive surgical procedures that require general anesthesia, the doctors at SSI can perform the MILD procedure in our outpatient facility while you are under local anesthesia or light sedation.
 The procedure takes less time compared to more invasive procedures, so risk factors are lower too.

 After the procedure, you may need less rehabilitation or physical therapy.
 Also, you’ll experience fewer complications, and your recovery time will likely be reduced.

 WHAT TO EXPECT FROM THE MILD PROCEDURE